TsingH-googl/RNR_framework_for_Recommendation/README.md

 # Run
-1. The detialed codes written in Matlab R2015b version in paper "RNR: A Generic Bayesian-based Framework for Enhancing Top-N Recommender Systems", submitted to WWW 2020 poster.
+1. This is the source codes written in Matlab R2015b version for the paper "RNR: A Generic Bayesian-based Framework for Enhancing Top-N Recommender Systems" (WWW 2020 poster paper).
 2. Run main.m to show one of the experimental results.
 3. The code written in python 3.5 version is coming soon, please wait, thanks!